Terbau/GoatPit/README.md

 # PyroFoam
-Website for organizing and ranking your watched movies
+WIP website for organizing and ranking your watched movies.
+Made primarily because I wanted to learn component based frontend with sveltekit, typescript, tailwind and kysely.

 # Prerequisites